MartV0/personal-site/content/posts/variable_sized_on_stack.md

 ```

 For addressing like this to work the variables on the stack need to be fixed size,
-because the offsets relative to the stack frame are hard coded at compile time.
+because the offsets relative to the stack frame are hard-coded at compile time.

 ## Variable sized arrays in C
 Having heard in some places that variables on the stack are actually exclusively fixed size,